JorjaFox/website/_posts-old-blog/2012-03-20-joe-pokaski-gsr.md

 <img class="alignleft size-thumbnail wp-image-4442" title="joe_p" src="//static.jorjafox.net/wordpress/2012/03/joe_p-210x140.jpg" alt="" width="100" height="75" />

 Do you remember this guy?
 Joe Pokaski?
-Used to work on this little show called <em>Heroes</em>, came over to CSI?
+Used to work on this little show called _Heroes_, came over to CSI?

 Anyway, he gives us a tiny tidbit as to what to expect tomorrow night!
 <blockquote>**CSI Files**: There’s word that Gil Grissom will somehow factor into the episode.
 Will there be an appearance by**William Petersen** before the end of the season?